civictechdc/us-congress-pizza-flag-tracker/readme.md

 - https://anydesk.com

 # Security
+To implement security, two tutorials were used: https://www.bacancytechnology.com/blog/flask-jwt-authentication and https://www.bezkoder.com/react-hooks-jwt-auth/.
+Since the two tutorials were written separately, the flask app was tested with postman and then the react tutorial was modified to match up with what the flask was expecting.
+This took some work to do.

 Security is based on fields in users table:
 - office_code - home office code.
 Each office will have two accounts, one that can change passwords and one that can't.